Last updated: 15 October 2020

 You live with a child under the age of five

 You’re of pensionable age, disabled, or chronically ill

 If you fit this description, you can contact your energy supplier for a free gas safety check without registering on the PSR.

-There are also support services similar to the electricity Priority Services Register in other sectors.
-For example, the water, phone and public transport sectors operate schemes for vulnerable customers.
+There are also support services like the gas and electricity Priority Services Register in other sectors.
+For example, the water, phone, and public transport sectors operate schemes for vulnerable customers.
 Some energy suppliers work together with the water companies so that you only need to register once to receive assistance in both areas.
 Ofgem is currently working to encourage all suppliers to do this, making it easier for those who need help to receive it.

 The Priority Services Register scheme is quite useful for anyone in need of a little extra help.
 Whether you’re temporarily recovering from surgery, undergoing hardships at home, or dealing with a longer-term disability, get in touch with your energy supplier to find out more about it.
 Registering is free, and you’re free to switch suppliers at any time whether you’re on it or not.

 Find out what the Cold Weather Payment grant is, if you are eligible, and how to claim, plus more advice on cutting down your energy bills.Read More